akash5100/blog/_posts/2024-05-09-Case_Study:_Transformer_based_architecture_development.md

 ### BERT (October 2018)

 Google introduced [BERT](https://arxiv.org/abs/1810.04805), which stands for **B**idirectional **E**ncoder **R**epresentations from **T**ransformers.
-It is another language model based on Transformer architecture but unlike recent language models BERT Is designed To pretrain deep bidirectional representation from unlabeled text.
+It is another language model based on Transformer architecture but unlike recent language models BERT is designed To pretrain bidirectional representation from unlabeled text.
 As a result, the pre-trained BERT model can be fine tuned with just one additional output layer to create state of the art models for a wide range of tasks such as question-answering, system language inference.
 Without any substantial task-specific architecture modification.

 Language model pre-training has been shown to be effective in the recent years.
 There are two existing strategies for applying pre-trained language representation to down-stream tasks:
 1. **feature-based**: Uses task-specific architecture, example adding a layer at the end of the trained model and train them for downstream task.